 What Is The Rice Diet And How Does It Work?

 The rice diet is a low-calorie, low-sodium diet created by Dr. Walter Kempner in 1939.
-While working as a professor at the Duke University in Durham, North Carolina, Dr. Kempner created a dietary approach to help his patients lower blood pressure, improve kidney function, and keep a check on obesity.
+While working as a professor at Duke University in Durham, North Carolina, Dr. Kempner created a dietary approach to help his patients lower blood pressure, improve kidney function, and keep a check on obesity.

 The reason this diet works for treating people with hypertension or obesity lies in the foods allowed for consumption.
 It includes foods high in complex carbs, limited dairy, and foods low in sodium.

 - Complex carbs take longer to get digested (2), thereby reducing hunger.

 - Low-sodium intake may prevent the body from storing excess water weight and reduce the pressure on the kidneys.
 However, more research is needed in this regard.

 - A low-calorie diet (800 calories per day) is allowed initially, which is then increased up to 1200 calories per day.

 In a nutshell, low-calorie, low-sodium, and high-fiber foods are the reasons behind the success of the rice diet.
+Whether you choose to follow a vegetarian, traditional rice diet, plant-based Mediterranean-style eating, or DASH-based diet, there are many ways to make healthy and delicious meals that support diabetes management and improve overall health.
 Now, let’s check out what foods you should consume and what to avoid.

 Rice Diet Foods List